Vikhram-S/Maternal-Health-Risk-Predictor/README.md

 This project is licensed under the MIT License - see the (LICENSE) file for details.

 ## Contact
-For any inquiries or support, please contact (mailto:vikhrams15gmail.com).
+For any inquiries or support, please contact (mailto:vikhrams@saveetha.ac.in).